BarbeRousseLibre/hermessenger/docs/GOALS.md

 # Goals of Hermessenger
-Hermessenger aim to sends a few mails by hours, no more than 60 (one per minute), keeping futur mail's sending into a pending queue directory until a loop, a crontask job (expected behavior) or even a PHP-CGI command line execute ' bin/send_mail_in_queue.php ' script.
+Hermessenger aim to sends a few mails by hours, no more than 60 (one per minute, max), keeping futur mail's sending into a pending queue directory until a loop, a crontask job (expected behavior) or even a PHP-CGI command line execute ' bin/send_mail_in_queue.php ' script.

-Every mails are stored on the web server as logs file, or backup of sended e-mails if you prefer, and moved accordingly regarding if the sending was supposed to be accepted or rejected.
+Every mails are stored on the web server as logs file, or backup of sended e-mails if you prefer, and moved accordingly if the sending was supposed to be accepted or rejected.

-It stores the untrusty e-mails in it's own directory for further analysis if desired.
+It stores the untrusty e-mails in it's own directory for further analysis if desired by administrator, as it serve as logs.

 It aims simplicity of use, installation, settings, while keeping you out of some problems against such tools.

 Another main objectives would be security against possible threats.
+WIP.

 ## No mails bombing and no flood-based denial of services (DoS)